bauhouse/sym-spectrum/README.markdown

-# Spectrum Branch of the Symphony 2 Repository

-This repository has been used to assemble the submodules necessary to build the [Spectrum Ensemble](http://github.com/bauhouse/sym-barebones/tree/master).
-It can be assembled with the following process:

-### Install Symphony and Spectrum Workspace via Git

-Clone my fork of the Symphony 2 repository

-	git clone git://github.com/bauhouse/symphony-2.git

-Rename the directory from `symphony-2` to `test`

-	mv symphony-2 test

-Change the current working directory to `test`

-	cd test

-Create a new branch called `spectrum`

-	git checkout -b spectrum

-Pull the changes from the GitHub repository for the spectrum branch

-	git pull origin spectrum

-Initialize the submodules

-	git submodule init

-Update the submodules

-	git submodule update

-At this point, all the files required for a bare bones install are ready.
-The second branch that has been included as a submodule is the workspace, which is referring to a specific commit of the [spectrum branch](http://github.com/bauhouse/symphony-2/tree/spectrum) of my fork of the Symphony workspace repository.
-To clone this fork separately, use the following commands:

-	git clone git://github.com/bauhouse/workspace.git
-	cd workspace
-	git checkout -b spectrum
-	git pull origin spectrum

-## The Spectrum Ensemble
+# The Spectrum Ensemble

 The [Spectrum Ensemble](http://github.com/bauhouse/sym-spectrum/tree/master) is a modified installer for Symphony 2.0.4.
-The main difference between this install and the official version is that this version has been rebuilt from a clean install with exactly the same structure as the default Spectrum theme.
+The main difference between this install and the official version is that this version has been rebuilt from a clean install with exactly the same structure as the [default Spectrum theme](http://github.com/symphony/workspace).

 ## Install